Langl3y/banking_integration/README.md

 4. The service then interacts with DB to perform read/write operation on the specified record
 5. The service then returns desired data to its router
 6. The router then deserializes returned data and response to User

-### Database design

-Every model created in this project is equipped with `created_at`, `updated_at` and `is_deleted` fields.
-The first 2 fields will help ensuring data integrity and tracking changes over time while `is_deleted` is used to avoid missing indexes when deleting actual records in DB.

-The design is generated using draw.io: `task_management.drawio`

 ### The use of dotenv